OpoJack/git-migration-suite/README.md

 3. For each repository:
    - Verifies bundle integrity
    - Fetches changes into the local repository
+   - Imports LFS objects if present
    - Configures the `gitlab` remote with credentials from `.env`
-   - Pushes branches and tags to GitLab
+   - Pushes branches, tags, and LFS objects to GitLab
    - Cleans up temporary refs

 **Prerequisites:**